manojknit/sp18-281-cloudflare/WeeklyTeamMeeting.md

    + Check on creation of backend APIs for login/signup in go.

 * Miraj Patel:
-   + Created basic structure of Goapi for accessing the kong gateway.
+   + Configured the kong api gateway with the cassandra cluster created in personal project.

 * Dhanashree
    + Setup db with schema for payment, transaction history.